Devon Rex Cat Health Issues & Prevention

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, HCM screening, Luxating Patella screening, Myopathy screening

 Devon Rexs should receive breed-specific screening for HCM starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+Most breed-related conditions respond better to early intervention.

 Cost of Devon Rex Ownership

 Ownership costs vary by region, health status, and lifestyle.
-These ranges reflect national averages for Devon Rex ownership:
+These ranges reflect national averages for Devon Rex ownership.

 More Devon Rex Guides

-Find more specific guidance for Devon Rex health and care:
+Find more specific guidance for Devon Rex health and care.

 Sources & References